home-assistant/home-assistant.io/source/_integrations/uptime.markdown

 ---
-title: "Uptime Sensor"
+title: Uptime Sensor
-description: "Instructions on how to integrate an uptime sensor into Home Assistant."
+description: Instructions on how to integrate an uptime sensor into Home Assistant.
 ha_category:
   - Utility
 ha_iot_class: Local Push